local-projects/ofxApp/ReadMe.md

 #### 2.1.6 Content Ingestion

 We have seen how a content JSON might look like, and how you specify your content sources, and some of the classes involved in the different functionalities offered for your content objects.
-Now we will see how the content is actually converted from JSON to C++ objects.
+Now we will see how the content is actually converted from JSON to C++ objects you can use.
 We have seen in 2.1.1 that _ofxApp_ needs to ask you a few questions to be able to parse JSON; here we see how you will answer them through code.
+We will do so for the `MuseumObject` hypothetical example JSON we've been looking at.

 For every content source you want to use, you will have to provide a set of lambda functions to give _ofxApp_ directions on how to parse it.
-These std::functions are packaged into a struct named `ParseFunctions`.
+These std::functions are packaged into a struct named [`ParseFunctions`](https://github.com/local-projects/ofxApp/blob/master/src/ofxAppStructs.h#L28).

 ```c++
 struct ParseFunctions{